cosmos/sdk-tutorials/hello-world/tutorial/index.md

 ## Prerequisites

-This tutorial uses [Starport](https://github.com/tendermint/starport) v0.15.1\.
+This tutorial requires [Starport](https://docs.starport.network/) v0.15.1\.

+**Important** The tutorial is based on this specific version of Starport and is not supported for other versions.

 The Starport tool is the easiest way to build a blockchain.

 To install `starport` into `/usr/local/bin`, run the following command: